 “But the days will come when the Groom will be taken; then they will fast.”

-This prophetic marker, the Messiah’s words that He would be “taken from them” (i.e. His disciples), indicates the violent manner in which He was destined to die (cf. Isaiah 53).
+This prophetic marker, the Messiah’s words that He would be “taken from them” (i.e. his Jewish disciples), indicates the violent manner in which He was destined to die (cf. Isaiah 53).
 The Messiah was prophesying about His future atoning death on the accursed Tree, configured in the form of the Hebrew letter Tav.
 The letter Tav is the ancient Hebrew 22nd letter pictograph that is a symbol of “redemption,” “purchase,” “ownership,” and “covenant.”
 The Messiah was letting his critics and his followers know in advance that one day the joy of his followers would swiftly be turned into deep sorrow.
 Then would his disciples fast.

 New patch of cloth is not to be put on old garment because it will shrink and tear worse than before.